evant/sparkle/docs/notes.md

 A prompt can be any expression, it will be evaluated and then printed before asking for input. ex `I asked your favorite number "Is you favorite number " guess " "?`.
 You may also have both `the next <type>` and a prompt, if so, the former proceeds the later. ex: `I asked Applejack the next number "How many apples do you have?"`.

+## Arrays

+The reference shows arrays being indexed directly, ex: `cake 2`.
+Unfortunately, this is ambiguous as `cake 2` is a valid identifier.
+Instead, I went with using the call syntax. ex: `I said cake using 2.`, `I said cake using my favorite number.`, `cake using 2 is now "apple".`.